Calatrava's Transit Hub Roof Gets Stuck

-Despite the repeated assurances from Port Authority (most recently in April) that the retractable roof feature is non-negotiable, it now looks like they’re ready to nix it from the plan, permanently fixing the roof in a half-open state.
+Despite repeated assurances from Port Authority (most recently in April) that the retractable roof feature is non-negotiable, it now looks like they're ready to nix it from the plan, permanently fixing it in a half-open state.

 A recent Port Authority press release explained the decision:

 Speaking at a breakfast meeting of the Downtown Alliance Downtown Lower Manhattan Association, [Port Authority's Executive Director,] Mr. Ward presented the [candid and transparent] assessment, which for the first time identified and detailed the key roadblocks to moving the project forward faster and more cost effectively.While the architect has been trying to put a brave face it (a NYTimes article quoted Calatrava as saying that the revision is simply "the latest example of many changes we have recommended” to save time and money “while preserving the integrity of the original design.”), it is clear that without the kinetic feature the project may not be as groundbreaking as it was slated to be.
 And the rumor is, things can get tougher still - some guess that many of the interior features that had to do with getting natural light inside the building may be revised (down) as well.